simo9000/Consola/README.md

-# webConsole
+# Consola

 Python console that runs in the server but is controlled from a web client.

 # build instructions

-Loading in [webConsole.csproj](./webConsole/webConsole.csproj) VSTO 2012 or greater w/[NTVS](https://www.visualstudio.com/vs/node-js/) will automatically install javascript dependencies.
+Loading in [Consola.csproj](./Consola/Consola.csproj) VSTO 2012 or greater w/[NTVS](https://www.visualstudio.com/vs/node-js/) will automatically install javascript dependencies.
 If you are not using VSTO or NTVS you'll have to install them manually:
 ````
 npm install
 ````